rgorby/MAGE/docs/source/running/geoGTRQuickStart.rst

     Vertical Resolution (Scale Height) (1/2|1/4|1/8|1/16) [1/4]:
     Magnetic grid resolution (Degree) (2|1|0.5) [2]:

-After these inputs, the script will compile the TIE-GCM code and create the standalone executable and should output something like this:
+After these inputs, the script will compile the TIEGCM code and create the standalone executable and should output something like this:

 .. code-block:: bash